Reforming Victoria’s Fire Services

 Firefighters Registration Board

-The Firefighters Registration Board was established as an independent entity on 17 October 2023, in accordance with the Fire Rescue Victoria Act 1958 (the Act).
+The Firefighters Registration Board is an independent entity, established in accordance with the Fire Rescue Victoria Act 1958.

 Strategic Advisory Committee

-The Strategic Advisory Committee provides expert advice to FRV on a range of important issues, including:
+The Strategic Advisory Committee provides expert advice to the Fire Rescue Commissioner on a range of important issues, including:

 - cultural change